 Option of Creating an Incident Without Leaving the Product

-All SAP S/4HANA Cloud systems now offer SAP’s Built-In Support tool.
-Accessed from within the product through SAP’s CoPilot menu option, users can perform common support tasks, including searching knowledge content and raising an incident with a chatbot enabled digital support assistant.
+All SAP S/4HANA Cloud systems now offer SAP’s Built-In Support.
+Accessed from within the product by clicking on its icon in the top bar of the application, users can perform common support tasks, including searching knowledge content, raising an incident or starting Expert Chat, and using a Chatbot enabled digital support assistant.

-Built-in support knows the context the user is working in and provides proactive assistance.
+Built-In Support knows the context the user is working in and provides proactive assistance.
 As a result, it can deliver faster resolution times and guides the user step by step through the incident creation process, pre-populating critical information such as application component, cloud business user information, and relevant backend service and system data.
-Screen captures are seamlessly integrated within the Built-In Support tool.
-Further details and an attachment are provided in note 2500088
+File upload and screen captures are seamlessly integrated within Built-In Support.
+Further details and attachments are provided in notes 3000949, 3038177 and 3052441

 Note: If your request concerns missing functionality or a functional enhancement request to the standard software, you should NOT open an incident.
 The correct forum for these requests is the SAP Influence forum.
-It is also possible to create a feature request through the Built-In Support Tool.
+It is also possible to create a feature request through Built-In Support.

 2. Creating the Perfect Incident

 - You have to open the incident against the system where the issue occurs, this is necessary for the SAP Support team to be able to logon to your system (Security requirement).